rlee36/csif_globus/README.md

 Let's explore how to move data from the shared instruments to the researcher's endpoint.
 1. The system admin installs and configures Globus on shared instrument storage.

    Step 1: Install Globus Connect Personal (GCP) on the storage server, which runs on Windows machine.

+        1. Create a Globus Auth client identity (application) as the service account that will own the GCP.
+             a.
+Log into app.globus.org with your Stanford identity.
+             b.
+Select Settings from the left nav bar and then select the Developers tab.
+             c.
+Select Register a service account or application credential for automation.
+             d.
+Enter a project name, for example “Stanford CISF”, and contact email.

-2. The researcher creates a folder and collects data from the shared instrument.
+3. The researcher creates a folder and collects data from the shared instrument.
-3. The system admin configures the access to the folder, where data has been collected.
+4. The system admin configures the access to the folder, where data has been collected.
-4. The researcher moves data from the shared instrument storage to the researcher's endpoint (for example, Oak).
+5. The researcher moves data from the shared instrument storage to the researcher's endpoint (for example, Oak).
-5. The system admin maintains the data by automation et al
+6. The system admin maintains the data by automation et al

 Also, the researchers can share data from their endpoint with the other researcher's endpoint.
 You can follow the instructions at [Globus@Stanford](https://globus.stanford.edu/), written by Karl Kornel.
 If you have any questions, please free to reach out to Robert Lee at [rlee36@stanford.edu](rlee36@stanford.edu).